TraceMachina/nativelink/nativelink-config/README.md

 ### S3 Store

-Since Amazon's S3 service now has strong consistency, it is very reliable to use as a backend of a CAS.
-This pairs well with compression and dedup store, but to keep thing simple we'll store the raw files.
+Since Amazon's S3 service now has strong consistency, it's very reliable to use as a back end of a CAS.
+This pairs well with the `compression` and `dedup` stores, but in this example we'll store the raw files.

 ```js
 {